Uganda · Close Protection & Executive Security

 Planning travel to Kampala?
 Speak with a security consultant.

 Kampala is the capital and commercial centre of Uganda, a landlocked East African country of 50 million people.
-Uganda has maintained consistent economic growth over recent decades.
-Kampala is increasingly a destination for international investment, particularly in oil and gas, agriculture, and technology.
+Uganda has maintained consistent economic growth over recent decades and Kampala is increasingly a destination for international investment, particularly in oil and gas, agriculture, and technology.
+The city carries a high security risk rating, with terrorism and political unrest as the defining factors alongside standard urban crime.

-FCDO advises caution across Uganda and specifically warns against travel to the western border regions (DRC conflict proximity), northern Uganda (post-LRA legacy risks), and Karamoja region.
-Kampala carries a high risk rating, with terrorism and political unrest as primary factors alongside crime.
+FCDO advises caution across Uganda and specifically warns against travel to the western border regions (DRC conflict proximity), northern Uganda, and Karamoja region.

 The terrorism dimension

-Uganda’s involvement in AMISOM (now ATMIS) operations in Somalia has made it a target for Al-Shabaab.
-The July 2010 Kampala World Cup bombings (76 killed) established the Al-Shabaab threat.
-The October 2021 bombings (three explosions including near parliament) were attributed to ADF with IS affiliation.
+Uganda’s role in AMISOM (now ATMIS) operations in Somalia has made it a target for Al-Shabaab.
+The July 2010 Kampala World Cup bombings, which killed 76 people, established the Al-Shabaab threat profile.
+The October 2021 bombings (three explosions including near parliament) were attributed to ADF with IS affiliation, demonstrating a second active threat stream.

 Uganda’s security forces have invested significantly in counter-terrorism capability since 2010.
-This response creates a more security-aware urban environment but the threat remains active.
+This creates a more security-aware urban environment but does not eliminate the threat.
+Soft-target awareness, including bars, markets, and transport nodes, remains relevant for corporate visitors.

 Political risk

 Uganda’s political landscape, dominated by President Museveni since 1986, has experienced periods of significant unrest, particularly around elections.
-The 2021 election period saw violence and security force operations.
-Opposition activities and demonstrations carry risk for participants and bystanders.
+The 2021 election period saw violence and security force operations that affected movement in Kampala.
+Opposition activities and demonstrations can escalate and attract aggressive police responses.

 Corporate visitors are not a primary political target.
-The operational implication is awareness: avoiding large gatherings, monitoring political events calendar, and having a security protocol for unrest scenarios is standard preparation for Kampala visits.
+The practical implication is awareness: avoiding large gatherings, monitoring the political calendar, and having a contingency protocol for unrest scenarios is standard preparation for any Kampala visit.

 Threat Profile